undkonsorten/eventmgmt/README.md

 ## Setup, Steps

 * Create SysFolder for Events there ....
+* Edit the constants.
+Take care you set the PIDS right.
+Otherwise filtern and internal links (e.g "Show all events in this location") will not work.

 * Create "noramal" thematical categories (e.g. "workshop", "speach" or also regional ones like "Berlin, Hamburg") and
 * Dispay categories: if needed also the so called "display categories" (e.g. Microsite 1, Microsite 2).
 Dispay categories can be used later to show events from diffent calendars in diffenent places/domains on the TYPO3-Installations.
 The won't be seen in the Frontend.
 *

 ## BE-User settings